rh-aiservices-bu/rhoai-demo-auth/README.md

 ## Testing the Model Server (Jupyter Notebook) deployed with Authentication Enabled using Authorino

-* Open the Jupyter Notebook in the Workbench and run the `rest_requests.ipynb` notebook to test the Model Server with and without the Bearer Token.
+* Open the Jupyter Notebook in the Workbench and run the `rest_requests.ipynb` notebook in the demo folder to test the Model Server with and without the Bearer Token.